 Bryce Canyon is the wrong place for a strip mine.
 Alton’s mitigation plans are not adequate and the risks are too great.
 Each of the action alternatives would potentially cause adverse impacts to the resources and visitor experience at Bryce Canyon, thus violating National Park Service policies and regulations.
 The only way to protect Bryce Canyon National Park is to reject the Alton Coal mine proposal and choose the no action alternative.

-Tell BLM to deny Alton Mine expansion near Bryce Canyon
+Thousands of national park advocates asked the BLM to deny the Alton Mine expansion near Bryce Canyon National Park.

 Get Action Alerts